-IllegalArgumentException when this and the affinity of any task in group is empty.
+IllegalArgumentException when the intersection of this and the affinity of any task in group is empty, or when the disjunction of this and the affinity of any ThreadGroup containing group is non-empty.

 ProcessorAffinityException when the runtime fails to set the affinity for platform-specific reasons or group contains more than one processor.